coderefinery/git-intro/guide.md

   skipped we are exposed to GitHub in another lesson on the same afternoon.
 Otherwise it can be skipped or moved to another module.

+- The "In-browser session" can be taught to audiences who need to be able to commit to existing repositories (e.g. documentation, webpages, ...) but may not want to use command line.

 ## Conflict resolution